Today’s daily prompt

 Several weeks later, I found a note on my apartment door.
 It was a note from the apartment manager saying they were aware that I was harboring a dog and I was threatened with eviction if I did not get rid of said dog within one week.
 It seems the tenants across from me had been caught with a cat, and so they in turn snitched on me, saying it wasn’t fair that the girl across from them was keeping a huge German Shepherd in her apartment.
 I wrote the apartment manager and told him my Tellico story.
 I begged and pleaded.
 They told me if they let me keep a dog, they would have to let everyone have a pet.
 That was true.
 Rules were rules and I had broken them.
 My dog had to go.
 Tellico stayed at the veterinary college a couple of weeks and then my parents at home agreed to keep him until I graduated.

 I kept Tellico well into his old age.
 He was a part of my life when I got married and a part of our family when we brought our firstborn home from the hospital.
 He became our son’s guardian and protector.
 He was a part of our family and we loved him.
 I can’t tell you how blessed I was from the love this dog gave to me over the years.
 When he developed health problems, my husband and I had to make the agonizing decision to euthanize him.
 I couldn’t do it, so the veterinarian I was working for at the time, my boss, agreed to take care of it.
-I held Tellico’s head in my arms as he took his final breaths.
-The three of us shed a lot of tears that day and I felt my heart was breaking.
+I held Tellico’s head in my arms and he took his final breaths as I cried, my husband cried, and the veterinarian performing the euthanasia cried.
+My heart broke in two that day.
 We buried Tellico at a pet cemetery where I had several other childhood pets buried and have buried some since.
 I miss him to this day.

 So that’s my story.
 Did I knowingly break a rule?
 Yes I did.
 Do I regret doing it?
 No, I don’t.
 At the time, I felt desperate to save an animal’s life– an animal who was a friend and who deserved a better life than the fate he was being dealt.